SumoLogic/sumologic-documentation/docs/integrations/app-development/opentelemetry/jira.md

 ## Logs Collection Configuration & App Installation

-As part of the setting up the collection process and app installation user can select the App from App Catalog and click on **Install App**.
-Please follow the steps below:
+As part of setting up the collection and app installation process, you can select the App from **App Catalog** and click on **Install App**.
+Follow the steps below:

 ### Step 1: Set up Collector